-Having been in business for over 75 years, we recognize that in order for a company to survive, it must develop deep connections with the communities in which it operates.
+Having been in business for over 75 years, we recognize that in order for a company to survive, we must develop deep connections with the communities in which we operate.
 We recognize the impact we can have on our communities and understand our responsibility in making the world a better place for future generations.
-We are proud of our company, our brands and our personnel for the manner in which we strive to support our communities, through volunteer efforts, charitable giving, sponsorship activities and working with like-minded, responsible business partners.
+We are proud of our company, our brands and our personnel for the manner in which we support our communities through volunteer efforts, charitable giving, sponsorship activities or working with like-minded, responsible business partners.